Improved inventory management by 80% through tech-driven automation.

 Design Rationale - System-wide

-The design was not visually heavy, but significant thought went into understanding user psychology and how target users would interact with it in their daily workflow.
-The goal was to enable them to complete the order placement task as quickly as possible while minimizing the learning curve.
+The goal was to enable the target users to complete the order placement task as quickly as possible while minimizing the learning curve.

 Minimal Cognitive Load